nullpass/pyventory/README.md

 ### Deep thoughts by Jack Example:
 * The way domains are presented to attached objects needs some love.
 Simple bullet options may not work ideally but going the whole hand-holding-wizard route would be insulting to most prod users.
-* I hate the way the views.Sieze() works, need a diff approach.
 * Current server.make_parent is so dumb, like really.
 Final version will rely on what users expect to see (if anything) when it fails.
 * Will upgrade to Dj 1.8 once [python-social-auth](https://github.com/omab/python-social-auth) is updated.